google/syzkaller/docs/linux/external_fuzzing_usb.md

 A few major things that need to be done:

+1. Upstream KCOV changes that allow to collect coverage from background threads.
+2. Upstream the kernel interface for USB device emulation.
+3. Implement a proper way for extracting relevant USB ids from the kernel ([discussion](https://www.spinics.net/lists/linux-usb/msg187915.html) is ongoing).
+4. Add descriptions for all main USB classes.
-1. Collect coverage from interrupts (this is required to enable better fuzzing of USB drivers after enumeration completes).
+5. Collect coverage from interrupts (this is required to enable better fuzzing of USB drivers after enumeration completes).
-2. Add descriptions for all main USB classes.
-3. Upstream KCOV changes.
-4. Upstream the kernel interface for USB device emulation.

-The work on points 3 and 4 has started:
+The work on points 1 and 2 has started:

 Kernel patches in mainline: